 I limited the distribution of the sheets to calm, inland waters as their simple structure would be easily torn apart in waves and during extreme tides, hence their absence after Thalassa’s tidefall.
-As like jellies on Earth, the sheets can harbor symbiotic bio-luminescence organisms which cause them to “glow” in the night.
+Like jellies on Earth, the sheets can harbor symbiotic bio-luminescence organisms which cause them to “glow” at night.

-Anemones are early life forms related to the sheets but I used their appearance to trick Sage into thinking that because they looked like anemones, they were the normally harmless anemone.
-Instead, they were a worm-like animal similar to the Bobbit Worm.
+Anemones are early life forms related to the sheets but I used their appearance to trick Sage into thinking that because they looked like anemones, they were the normally mostly harmless anemone.
+Instead, however, they were a worm-like animal similar to the Bobbit Worm.
 These worms are notorious for their vicious and lighting-fast predatory attacks, as seen in the book.

 A tube anemone I(left) and (right) a Bobbit worm in action.

-Complex Life: Blobs, Marble Sponges, Pika, and Mantis Shrimp
+Complex Life: Blobs, Marble Sponges, Pika, and Mantis Squid

-The floating amoeba-like red-orange “blobs” Georgia observes in the submersible were based on a symbiosis between shell-less snails, or sea slugs, and their internal chloroplasts they contain from eating plants.
-They are an animals that can live off sunlight.
-In their lab on the Duke, Sage and Georgia observe one transform from a single-celled amoeba to a slug-like animal with a head.
+The floating amoeba-like red-orange “blobs” Georgia observes in the submersible were based on a symbiosis between shell-less snails, or sea slugs, and their internal chloroplasts they contain from eating algae or plants.
+They are an animal that can live off sunlight.
+In their lab on the spaceship Duke, Sage and Georgia observe one transform from a single-celled amoeba to a slug-like animal with a head.

 On Earth during the Ediacaran there were other invertebrates, such as Kimberella, a putative ancestral mollusk, indicating that bilaterally symmetric animals were likely on the scene, so they also appear in the book.
-These species eventually gave rise to our vertebrate ancestors in the Cambrian period 20 million years later.
+These bilateral evolutionary branches eventually gave rise to our vertebrate ancestors in the Cambrian period 20 million years later.
 Early primitive ancestors of vertebrates (like fish) include Pikaia and our modern-day lancelets, like Amphioxus.